radiac/tcmi/README.md

 `autoPlay`

-* Boolean.
-If `true`, the music will start playing as soon as the page loads.
+* A boolean or function to determine if the music will start playing as soon as the page loads.
+* If `true`, start playing immediately.
+* If it is a function, it should return a truthy value to start playing immediately.
-  It is highly recommended that you help your visitors get into the Christmas spirit by setting this to true.
+* It is highly recommended that you help your visitors get into the Christmas spirit by setting this to ``true``.
 * Default: `true`